isabella232/intermittent-failure-tracker/README.md

 # Inspired by
 * https://github.com/servo/intermittent-tracker

-There are two major endpoints for this service query and record.
+There are two major endpoints for this service, *record* and *query*.

 # Record
 This is the end point that will record a new entry into the database.
 It requires the following parameters: